monica-yesildirek/Bike-Share/README.md

 - Casual riders ride mostly on Saturdays and Sundays from June to September
 - Members ride mostly on weekdays
 - Casual riders spend more than double the time riding than members
-- Member ride length is fairly consistant all year
+- Member ride length is fairly consistent all year
 - Both members and casual riders prefer classic bikes

 #### 2. Why would casual riders buy Cyclistic annual memberships?